Mike014/Mike014/README.md

 Explore my repositories for educational projects and experiments.

-**Some of my repositories are educational** and contain experiments aimed at exploring new techniques and concepts.
-These projects serve as learning tools and may not be fully developed software solutions.

 ## My Resume

 You can view and download my resume using the link below: